 Date: date unknown

-Description: Quarter-length studio portrait of William George Bruce, Milwaukee editor and publisher.
+Description: Quarter-length studio portrait of Edward A. Farmer, Milwaukee banker.

 If you didn't find the material you searched for, our Library Reference Staff can help.